Housefly-hub/Pick_and_Place_Robot/README.md

 ## ▶️ Usage

 1. Assemble the mechanical frame and wiring.
+2. Change the extension of the sketch from `.cpp` to `.ino`
-2. Upload `robot_arm.ino` to the Arduino UNO.
+3. Upload `PickandPlace_Robot.ino` to the Arduino UNO.
-3. Power the circuit using a 12V 5A SMPS.
+4. Power the circuit using a 12V 5A SMPS.
-4. Press the button to start the loop.
+5. Press the button to start the loop.
-5. The robot will automatically run through the predefined pick and place routine.
+6. The robot will automatically run through the predefined pick and place routine.

 ---